Facing issues with your professional license as a roofer? An Illinois roofing license defense lawyer can help!

 According to the Illinois Attorney General, their office receives thousands of complaints every year from homeowners involved in a dispute with a home repair contractor.
-As an example, in 2005 storms caused extensive damage to several neighborhoods in Cook County.
+For example, in 2005, storms caused extensive damage to several neighborhoods in Cook County.
 A roofing contractor soliciting business in the area took nearly $49,000 in deposits from homeowners for roofing and siding projects, many of which were never started.
 The roofing contractor in question was charged with violations of both the Illinois Consumer Fraud and Deceptive Business Practices Act and the Home Repair and Remodeling Act.

 Incidents like these illustrate the importance of contractor licensing laws.
 Because the roofing contractor in question was licensed in Illinois, there were specific remedies available to the defrauded homeowners through the Attorney General’s office.

 In Illinois, the licensure of roofing contractors is described in the Illinois Roofing Industry Licensing Act, last updated in 2012.
 Contractors seeking to become licensed roofing contractors must provide a range of documents and information, including proof of current public liability and property damage insurance, Worker’s Compensation insurance for all employees, and unemployment insurance.
 Applicants must also submit a continuous bond to the Department and pass all related licensing exams (225 ILCS 335).
 A professional license defense attorney can help you navigate the legal road toward roofing contractor licensing.